 - Construction work

-Fun fact – The limiter is simply a reduced functionality compressor.
+Fun fact – The limiter filter in OBS is simply a limited functionality compressor with a very high ratio.
 As I stated earlier in the article, you can easily use a compressor by itself and forgo the limiter entirely.
-This is not the case the other way around, as the limiter lacks some features that the compressor offers.
+However, the opposite is not true, due to the stripped-down nature of the filter to make it easier to use.

 As for what you should use, I recommend that you utilize both.
-When you do so, you are able to back off on the ratio of the compressor itself, allowing you to reduce its impact on the signal.
+When you do so, you can back off on the compressor’s ratio, allowing you to reduce its impact on the signal.
 These filters aren’t perfect, and their use does affect the signal in subtle ways.
-Our ears can’t pinpoint exactly what the problems are that arise, but they are sensitive enough to notice that something happened that feels out of place.
+Our ears can’t pinpoint exactly the problems that arise, but they are sensitive enough to notice that something happened that feels out of place.

 That said, their benefits outweigh these subtle effects that crop up in most situations.
 Overall, these filters are a great addition to your audio toolset.

-There are a few steps necessary to add the limiter to your audio source, but luckily, it is fairly easy to do so.
+A few steps are necessary to add the limiter to your audio source, but luckily, it is reasonably easy to do so.
 In fact, it’s only four clicks.

 - Right-click your audio source